 Prepare a baking tin with greaseproof paper and preheat the oven to 180ºC/350F.

 Sift the cocoa powder and flour into a bowl.
-Add the coconut and sugar and stir through.
+Add the coconut, salt and sugar and stir through.
 Add the butter and combine with a fork until the mixture holds together.